hrsvrn/transformers-from-scratch/README.md

 ## Overview

-This project implements a complete Transformer model for translating between English and Swedish using the OPUS Books dataset.
+This project implements a complete Transformer model for translating between English and French using the OPUS Books dataset.
 The implementation includes all core components: multi-head attention, positional encoding, encoder-decoder architecture, and training pipeline.

 ## Features